helderlinhares/webflux-r2dbc-postgres-crud-api/README.md

 ## Building from Source

-To clean/build the project from console use the command:
+To clean/build the project from the console use the command:

 ```console
     gradle clean build
 ```

-To run only tests from console use the command:
+To run only tests from the console use the command:

 ```console
     gradle test